A Patient’s Guide to Reverse Shoulder Arthroplasty

 All of the large nerves and blood vessels to the arm and hand travel through the armpit.
 (This area is called the axilla.)
 Because shoulder replacement surgery takes place so close to the axilla, it is possible that the nerves or blood vessels may be injured during surgery.
 The resulting problems may be temporary if the injury was caused by stretching to hold the nerves out of the way.
-The nerves and blood vessels rarely suffer any kind of permanent injury after reverse shoulder replacement surgery, but this type of injury can happen.
+The nerves and blood vessels rarely suffer any kind of permanent injury after shoulder replacement surgery, but this type of injury can happen.

 What happens after surgery?

 After surgery, you’ll be transported to the recovery room.
 You will have a dressing wrapped over your shoulder that will stay in place until your office follow up.
 An intravenous line (IV) will be placed in your arm to give you needed antibiotics and medication.

 A physical or occupational therapist will see you the day after surgery to begin your rehabilitation program.
 Therapy treatments will gradually improve the movement in your shoulder.
 Your therapist will go over your exercises and make sure you are safe getting in and out of bed and moving about in your room.

 When you go home, you will typically attend outpatient therapy.
 Treatments will be done to help improve your range of motion and strength.

 The first few outpatient treatments will focus on controlling pain and swelling.
 Ice and electrical stimulation treatments may help.
 Your therapist may also use massage and other types of hands-on treatments to ease muscle spasm and pain.
 Continue to use your shoulder sling for four weeks.